Swizec/react-d3-workshop/src/pages/1-lay-of-the-land.md

 Those 4 choices in some ways dictate the rest of the libraries you're going to use.
 Redux likes one way of handling forms, MobX another.
 The styling library you choose, defines which helper libraries you can use, different data layers have different tooling etc.

-We'll talk more about styling when we build our first component,  routing and state management come tomorrow.
+We'll talk more about styling when we build our first component,  routing and state management come with an app.
 We're going to use `fetch()` calls to talk to APIs.

 ## Debugging/Testing

-One of the benefits of building webapps the React way is that they are easier to work with.
+One of the benefits of building webapps the React way, is that they are easier to work with.
 That means testing and debugging.

 You should install the [React DevTools Chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 It allows you to inspect React components on the page, see their current state and props, observe redraws etc.

 Because React components rely only on their props and render in a virtual DOM, it's easy to write good test.
 Facebook has created a test runner called Jest designed specifically for testing React components.
+AirBnB's Enzyme also comes highly recommended.

 Here's an example test that `create-react-app` creates for us